aiblocks/aiblocks-core/docs/software/commands.md

 * **write-quorum**: Print a quorum set graph from history.

 ## HTTP Commands
-By default stellar-core listens for connections from localhost on port 11626.
+By default aiblocks-core listens for connections from localhost on port 11626.
-You can send commands to stellar-core via a web browser, curl, or using the --c command line option (see above).
+You can send commands to aiblocks-core via a web browser, curl, or using the --c command line option (see above).
 Most commands return their results in JSON format.